You are viewing a story from harrypotterfanfiction.com

 Chapter 2: An Overcrowded Ride

 I found my way towards the student compartments, trying to find Al and Fred.
-I think Fred figured something out, because he had written me the previous night demanding I immediately find and sit with them instead of torturing myself with Rose and Scorpius or anyone else.
+I think Fred figured something out with my situation, because he had written me the previous night demanding I immediately find and sit with them instead of torturing myself with Rose and Scorpius or anyone else.

 As I was busy looking through the windows of the compartment doors, I apparently didn't assume there would be other people on the train.
 In the haste, I elbowed the wall of the narrow hallway and fell hard to the floor as I barreled into one of those people.

 "Owww," I mumbled, rubbing my shoulder as I sat on the ground.
 I looked up and saw Will Emerson, one of my fellow seventh year Gryffindors, laughing down at me.

 "Y'alright Hannah?" he said, offering me a hand.
 I took it and he pulled me to my feet.

 "Yeah, I'm fine.
 Have you seen Al and Fred?"
 I said, rubbing my arm.